Stuart Hampshire: Biography

 His innovative book Thought and Action (1959) attracted much attention, notably from his Oxford colleague Iris Murdoch.
 It propounded an intentionalist theory of the philosophy of mind taking account of developments in psychology.
 Although he considered most continental philosophy vulgar and fraudulent, Hampshire was much influenced by Maurice Merleau-Ponty.
 He insisted that philosophy of mind "has been distorted by philosophers when they think of persons only as passive observers and not as self-willed agents".
 In his subsequent books, Hampshire sought to shift moral philosophy from its focus on the logical properties of moral statements to what he considered the crucial question of moral problems as they present themselves to us as practical agents.

 In 1960, Stuart Hampshire was elected a member of the British Academy and became Grote Professor of the Philosophy of Mind and Logic at University College London, succeeding A. J. Ayer.
 His international reputation was growing and from 1963 to 1970 he chaired the department of philosophy at Princeton University to which he had happily escaped from the robust atmosphere of London to which his mandarin style, conveyed in a rather preposterous growling accent, was ill-suited, as Ayer implied in his memoirs.
 In 1970, he returned to Oxford as Warden of Wadham College, Oxford.
-His liberal and socialist views were apparent when Wadham was in the first group of men-only Oxford colleges to admit women in 1974.
+Wadham was in the first group of men-only Oxford colleges to admit women in 1974.
 Hampshire considered his wardenship to be one of his most significant achievements in reviving the fortunes of the college.
 He was knighted in 1979 and retired from Wadham in 1984, when he accepted a professorship at Stanford University.

 His last book, Justice Is Conflict (1999), inaugurated the Princeton Monographs in Philosophy series.

 Stuart Hampshire wrote extensively on literature and other topics for The Times Literary Supplement and The New York Review of Books amongst others.
 He was head of the literary panel of the Arts Council for many years.
-In 1965–66, he was selected by the UK government to conduct a review of the effectiveness of GCHQ.
+In 1962–63, he was selected by the UK government to conduct a review of the effectiveness of GCHQ.

-He married his first wife, Renée Ayer, the former wife of the philosopher A. J. Ayer, in 1961.
-She died in 1980, and in 1985 he married Nancy Cartwright, who was then his colleague at Stanford and is now Professor of Philosophy at Durham University and at the University of California, San Diego.
+He married his first wife, Renée Ayer (née Lees), the former wife of the philosopher A. J. Ayer, in 1961.
+They had a daughter by this marriage which ended with Renée's death in 1980.
+In 1985 he married Nancy Cartwright, who was then his colleague at Stanford and is now Professor of Philosophy at Durham University and at the University of California, San Diego.
+The couple had two daughters.